awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-detector.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-guardduty-detector-tags"></a>
-The tags to be added to a new detector resource\.
+Specifies tags added to a new detector resource\.
 Each tag consists of a key and an optional value, both of which you define\.
+Currently, support is available only for creating and deleting a tag\.
+No support exists for updating the tags\.
 For more information, see [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)